Some Results on Digital Segments and Balanced Words: Abstract

 \begin{example} Let $a=7$ and $b=4$.
 We have $w_{7,4}=00100100101=0\cdot 010010010 \cdot 1$, where $~C=010010010$ is a central word since it has periods $3$ and $8$ and length $9=3+8-2$; see Fig.~\ref{fig:central}. \end{example}

 So, central words are the ``central'' factors of primitive Christoffel words of length~$\geq 2$.
-A geometric interpretation of the central word $C$ is the following: the central word $C$ encodes the intersections of the Euclidean segment joining $(0,0)$ to $(a,b)$ ($0$ for a vertical intersection and $1$ for a horizontal intersection).
+A geometric interpretation of the central word $C$ is the following: it encodes the intersections of the Euclidean segment joining $(0,0)$ to $(a,b)$ ($0$ for a vertical intersection and $1$ for a horizontal intersection).
+In other words, the word $C$ is the cutting sequence of the Euclidean segment joining $(0,0)$ to $(a,b)$; see again Fig.~\ref{fig:central}.

 \begin{proposition}[\cite{DBLP:journals/ejc/BertheLR08}] Let $w_{a,b}=0C1$ be a primitive lower Christoffel word.
 The central word $C$ has periods $a'$ and $b'$, the multiplicative inverses of $a$ and $b$ modulo $a+b$, respectively. \end{proposition}